oribotic/oribokit/getting-started-oribokit-ATMEGA32.md

 5V         5V DIGITAL
 RGB OUT    Not connected
 RGB IN     RGB1 RGB2 RGB3
-A4         10 Bit Analog        Pin 4
+A4         Analog PF1           A4
-A3         10 Bit Analog        Pin 3
+A3         Analog PF4           A3
-A2         10 Bit Analog        Pin 2
+A2         Analog PF5           A2
-A1         10 Bit Analog        Pin 1
+A1         Analog PF6           A1
 ```

 # Board information